 others from coming up.
 The other two women continued up to a higher deck, but

 out of pure curiosity and chance she remained on what turned out to be the boat

 deck.
 She thought it was too cold to go up further, and she was intrigued by the

 activity and by the music being played by the ship's band, though she didn’t

 One of Titanic's third class cabins

-On the boat deck, she met another woman from Finland, a Mrs. Panula, on her way to Pennsylvania with her five children to meet her husband.
+On the boat deck, Anna met another woman from Finland, Mrs. Maria Emelia Panula, on her way to Pennsylvania with her five children to meet her husband.
 "Do we all have to die by water?"
 Mrs. Panula asked.
 She had apparently lost a teenage son in a drowning accident back in Finland.

 Grandma never believed the hype of the ship being unsinkable, and she didn’t understand what was going on because she didn't know the language.
 She remembers the band coming out of the reception room, and the doors being locked after everyone had gotten out.